LOADING ...

 There was a third possibility that we hadn't counted upon, and we was

-Get in the of the patrol car."
+Get in the back of the car."

 Signs, two officers, and one police car, but when we got to the